Tuesday, June 11, 2013

 Safety and Security in your Van

-Not only will taking safety and security precautions discourage thieves from taking or damaging your van, doing so can also encourage your van insurance provider to offer you a lower premium.
+Not only will taking safety and security precautions discourage thieves from taking or damaging your van, but doing so can also encourage your van insurance provider to offer you a lower premium.
 This gives you an extra incentive to think carefully about how you take care of your van.

 Alarms